IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/2-docker.md

 * Kubernetes yaml files: [deployment.yaml](../deployment/deployment.yaml) and [service.yaml](../deployment/service.yaml)
 * Sample REST GET endpoint: [AuthorsApplication.java](../src/main/java/com/ibm/authors/AuthorsApplication.java), [GetAuthor.java](../src/main/java/com/ibm/authors/GetAuthor.java) and [Author.java](../src/main/java/com/ibm/authors/Author.java)

-Note: If you want to use this code for your own microservice, remove the three Java files for the REST GET endpoint and rename the service in the pom.xml file and the yaml files.

 This service provides a REST API 'getauthor'.
-Normally we would implement also a database access, but in our case, we will only return sample data information.
-That sounds not a lot, but with this small sample we touch following topics:
+Normally we would use a database but in this example we just simulate with local sample data.
+With this small example we touch the following topics:

 •	Usage of [Maven](https://maven.apache.org/) for Java